britecharts/britecharts-react/TOPICS.md

 ## Customizing Charts
 Note that the aim of this project is to ‘wrap’ Britecharts with React, so any new features need to first be implemented on Britecharts.
 Only then we could update the props and logic that passes in the configuration.

-Here is what we think is the main challenge to this project: keeping it up to date with Britecharts.
-We should figure out smart ways of doing this, trying to parametrize most of the code.
+Here is what we think is the primary challenge to this project: keeping it up to date with Britecharts.
+We should figure out smart ways of doing this, trying to parameterize most of the code.

 [britecharts]: https://github.com/eventbrite/britecharts
 [react]: https://facebook.github.io/react/